Taco Hemingway: 2016–2018: Wosk, Marmur and Szprycer

 In February 2016, he started writing lyrics for his first studio album.
 In 2016, the rapper's fourth mini-album titled Wosk was released unannounced for free download on the rapper's website.
 The album was well received by music critics; however, reviewers pointed out that the lyrics were less brilliant than before and that the rapper could be boring sometimes.
 The song "Wiatr", became the biggest hit of the album, reaching almost 10 million views on YouTube.

 On 2 November, he released his first studio album, entitled Marmur, which went on sale on 2 December along with the rapper's previous album, Wosk.
 The albums debuted at number 3 and number 14 on the Polish music charts, OLiS, respectively.
 The albums received positive, although slightly weaker than the previous albums, reviews from critics.
 By February 2017, more than 15,000 copies of the album Marmur had been sold, which achieved gold album status.
-A song from that album, titled "Święcące prostokąty" reached number 23 on the Polish Radio's Polish Radio's Lista Przebojów Programu Trzeciego list.
+A song from that album, titled "Święcące prostokąty" reached number 23 on the Polish Radio's Lista Przebojów Programu Trzeciego list.
 That same year, the rapper went on his second concert tour, Marmur Tour.
 Rapper Sokół in an interview with Gazeta.pl praised Taco Hemingway, stating that he appreciates his work.
 In 2017, he was once again nominated for the Fryderyk Award for his album Marmur, in the Hip-Hop Album of the Year category, but lost to the album Życie po śmierci by rapper O.S.T.R.
 In 2017, the rapper performed at the Open'er Festival for the second time, this time on the main stage, where on the last song "Następna stacja", due to the producer's equipment being flooded by rain, the artist had to finish the song a cappella.